idaholab/moose/modules/porous_flow/paper.md

 ``PorousFlow`` is built upon the open-source, massively parallel, fully implicit multiphysics simulation framework MOOSE (Multiphysics Object-Oriented Simulation Environment) [@permann2020moose].
 MOOSE is an open-source library from Idaho National Laboratory that provides a high-level interface to the libMesh finite element library [@libmesh] and PETSc nonlinear solvers [@petsc].
 MOOSE and ``PorousFlow`` follow [strict quality controls](https://mooseframework.org/sqa/index.html).

-Other open-source codes that can also perform tightly-coupled THMC simulations to some degree include OpenGeoSys [@opengeosys], PFLOTRAN [@pflotran] and work under the Open Porous Media initiative [@opm].
+Other open-source codes that can also perform tightly-coupled thermal-hydraulic-mechanical-chemical simulations to some degree include OpenGeoSys [@opengeosys], PFLOTRAN [@pflotran] and work under the Open Porous Media initiative [@opm].

 One aspect that makes ``PorousFlow`` different to these codes is the ease of coupling additional physics to the base flow and transport capabilities, and the relative speed and simplicity of developing new capability using the APIs provided by MOOSE.
 Harnessing the power of MOOSE means that ``PorousFlow`` simulations efficiently use multiprocessors and automatically utilize threading/OpenMP, without developers or users having to worry about the software technicalities.
 From the user's perspective, mesh adaptivity with a variety of integration schemes and unstructured meshes may be used.
 Various time-stepping schemes may be employed.
 A variety of I/O formats are available, such as Exodus and VTK files as well as CSV plaintext.
 Users may utilize the "MultiApp" system that allows simulations to be embedded inside other simulations.
 A GUI helps users create, run and analyse models.
 An example ``PorousFlow`` result is shown in \autoref{fig:example}.